 Guidelines for the implementation of non-pharmaceutical interventions against COVID-19

 Non-pharmaceutical interventions (NPI) are public health measures that aim to prevent and/or control SARS-CoV-2 transmission in the community.
-As long as there is no effective and safe vaccine to protect those at risk of severe COVID-19, NPI are the most effective public health interventions against COVID-19.
-These ECDC guidelines detail available options for NPI in various epidemiologic scenarios, assess the evidence for their effectiveness and address implementation issues, including potential barriers and facilitators.
+After vaccination, NPIs are the most effective public health interventions against COVID-19.
+These ECDC guidelines detail available options for NPIs in various epidemiologic scenarios, assess the evidence for their effectiveness and address implementation issues, including potential barriers and facilitators.
+Further ECDC guidance related to the use of NPIs can be found in the below list.
+These can be of support when looking to tailor NPIs to the epidemiological situation as well as level of vaccination coverage in a population.

 General considerations on NPI to control COVID-19